hmacias5657/Cricut_Expression_New_Controller/README.md

-stepper motors with TMC2209 drivers, controls solenoid pressure via MOSFET PWM, accepts G-code/HPGL/SVG over USB serial, USB flash drive, or Wi-Fi upload, hosts a Wi-Fi WebSocket control interface, and emulates the original machine UI on a 128×64 OLED display with the original membrane keyboard.
+stepper motors with TMC2209 drivers, controls solenoid pressure via MOSFET PWM, accepts G-code/HPGL/SVG over USB serial, USB flash drive, or Wi-Fi upload, hosts a Wi-Fi WebSocket control interface, and emulates the original machine UI on a 128×64 OLED display with the original membrane keyboard. **Beware, Not tested with hardware yet**

 ## Features